Top 5 Must-See Urban Exploration Sites in Belgium

 4: The Hospital of Chance

-The Hôpital du Hasard , located in the Liège region, is a former abandoned sanatorium and hospital.
+The Hôpital du Hasard , located in the Liège region, is a former sanatorium and abandoned hospital.
 This site offers an atmosphere that is both sinister and fascinating, with its dilapidated operating rooms and dark corridors.

 Site Features